vid/SenseBase/README.md

 # Programming notes

+app.js creates a configured instance of sensebase.js (index.js).

+index.js manages access and bootstraps /lib.pubsub.js

+All 'team' interaction is via pubsub.js.
+ElasticSearch is not exposed.

 Annotations are a child relationship to contentItems.

 ContentItems initially have an state of 'found' ('queued' if scraping, then 'found' when scraped).
 After their first annotation and an annotationSummary is added, this becomes 'annotated.'